-Where to start on your ethical fashion journey: small changes you can make right now
+How to embrace ethical fashion: small changes you can make right now

 Ethical fashion feels like the theme of 2019.
 Everywhere you turn, there’s campaigns against fast fashion, brands promoting their allegedly ‘sustainable’ options, and influencers encouraging you to make better choices.